-Parameters dst\fi: subclass of ImageViewBase

-Another instance of image view.
+dst\fi [subclass of ImageViewBase] Another instance of image view.

-attrlist : list

-A list of attribute names to copy.
-They can be 'transforms', 'rotation', 'cutlevels', 'rgbmap', 'zoom', 'pan', 'autocuts'.
+- attrlist [list] A list of attribute names to copy.
+They can be 'transforms', 'rotation', 'cutlevels', 'rgbmap', 'zoom', 'pan', 'autocuts', 'limits', 'icc' or 'interpolation'. - share [bool] If True, the designated settings will be shared, otherwise the values are simply copied.

-share : bool

-If True, the designated settings will be shared, otherwise the values are simply copied.